Kofi Cockburn helps Illinois upset No. 5 Michigan 71-62

-“He’s very strong on the inside,” Michigan coach Juwan Howard said.
-Very physical guy and one of the best offensive rebounders in NCAA basketball.”

-Cockburn dominated from the opening tip, making two dunks that brought the crowd to its feet.
+The 7-foot freshman from Jamaica dominated game from the opening tip, making two dunks that brought the crowd to its feet.

-“I’m really proud of my team, my guys,” Illinois coach Brad Underwood.
-“As difficult as Saturday was (against Maryland), they proved they can handle themselves.
-This was Big Ten basketball at its finest.
-It was a good game, a real smash-mouth basketball game.”

 Ayo Dosunmu added 14 points, Adres Feliz had 13 and Giorgi Bezhanishvili 12 for Illinois (7-3, 1-1 Big Ten).

-“We closed this one out, but it was close, I mean we went from 12 up to four up in the blink of an eye.
-Underwood said.
-“We’re right there in the conference.
-It’s just going to be that kind of a year.”

 Jon Teske scored 16 points for Michigan (8-3, 1-1).
-Eli Brooks and Isaiah Livers each had 12 points.
+Eli Brooks and Isaiah Livers each scored 12 points.

 With about four minutes left in the game, Cockburn hit a basket and was fouled.
 While celebrating, he inadvertently hit referee Lewis Garrison in the head and knocked him unconscious.
-Illinois spokesman Derrick Burson said Garrison was cleared on site by our doctors and taken to a hospital as a precaution.

-“I’m a really emotional guy,” Cockburn said.
-We’ve lost the last couple of close games and that just me being passionate, I hit him and I feel bad.
-I went and told him after the game that I was sorry.
-He didn’t seem mad at me.”
+Garrison’s condition was not available, although he did leave the court under his own power.
+The rest of the game was played with two referees.

 BIG PICTURE